 Water Heater Problems

-Water heaters can have a variety of problems.
-Some are easy fixes you can do yourself, while others are best left to a professional.
+Water heater installation service can have a variety of problems.
+Some are easy fixes you can do yourself while others are best left to a professional.
 Let’s look at some of the most common water heater problems.

 Water heater runs out of hot water too easily

-If you have a new water heater, then the cause could simply be that the thermostat is set too low.
-Thermostat should be set for 120 degrees.
+If you have a new water heater then the cause could simply be that the thermostat is set too low.
+The thermostat should be set for 120 degrees.
 This is hot enough to help keep bacteria from growing in your water heater but low enough to avoid scalding.
-If your thermostat is already set at 120 degrees and you used to get plenty of hot water from your tank water heater, and now you don’t, then it could be an electric heater element has burned out, a dirty gas burner, a build-up of sediment in the bottom of the tank, a faulty temperature sensor, or faulty thermostat.
+If your thermostat is already set at 120 degrees and you used to get plenty of hot water from your tank water heater, and now you don’t, then it could be an electric heater element has burned out, a dirty gas burner, a build-up of sediment in the bottom of the tank, a faulty temperature sensor or faulty thermostat.

 If you run out of hot water when someone is taking a shower and you are also running the dishwasher and washing machine, you may simply be over taxing the water heater.
 This is often the case of a tank-less water heater.
 Just turn off the appliances and the tankless water heater temperature for your shower should quickly warm back up.
 With a tank water heater, it is going to take 15-20 minutes for the water to get warm.

 A typical cause includes a circuit breaker for your electric water heater has tripped.
 Turn the breaker completely off then back on again.
 If it trips off again (it may not trip immediately), it could be a faulty breaker, or a heating element has shorted out.

 If you have already been experiencing a shortage of hot water for some time (indicating one of the elements has already gone out), then the other heating element may have finally gone out.
 Other causes could be a faulty temperature sensor, or thermostat gas control valve.